-When first creating your EC2 stack, make sure your AWS security group [inbound] allows the following protocols and ports: SSH 22, HTTP 80, HTTPS 443 incoming, TCP 8080 [docs].
+When first creating your EC2 stack, make sure your AWS security group [inbound] allows the following protocols and ports: SSH 22, HTTP 80, HTTPS 443 incoming, TCP 8080 [phpMyAdmin and Docs].

 Note: It is recommended that you verify everything is working before changing the SSH to only allow specific connections.